aboutell/TheThickeningRoom/README.md

 # TheThickeningRoomMCServer

-New Version of TheThickeningRoom Minecraft Server is set to be released the week of 4/13.
-This release will update the server from version 1.14.4 to version 1.15.2 and will add some additional mods to the game for more enhanced gameplay.
+The Thickening Room Minecraft Server is currently running version 1.15.2 with some additional mods to the game for more enhanced gameplay.

 # Social Undistancing Modpack
 1) Forge